manuelbrauncoder/manuelbrauncoder/README.md

   <img alt="macos" src="https://img.shields.io/badge/mac%20os-000000?style=for-the-badge&logo=macos&logoColor=F0F0F0" />
 </p>

+### Currently, I am working on a Community Project.
+A Messenger like Slack or Discord.
+Build with Angular and Firebase. <a href="https://github.com/manuelbrauncoder/DA-Bubble">Click</a>
+##
 ## Check out my <a href="https://manuel-braun.net/">Portfolio</a>, to see my abilities in action.

 <h3>Find me on:</h3>